-People say that you cannot go camping with small kids.
+People say that you cannot go camping with kids.
 That it will be a nightmare.
 It’s dangerous.
 No one will sleep.
 Yes, I won’t lie, camping with kids is more challenging than without children, but if you plan accordingly, take your time and enjoy the wonder through your child’s eyes you will have a wonderful time.
 And even if you don’t, they will!
 Follow these tips and you will be well on the way to a successful camping with kids experience.

+For your first few trips (and maybe ALL of your camping with kids trips) you should plan a close car camping trip.
 Maybe this is the type of camping you have always done, or perhaps you are the type that prefers to hike into the woods and camp in seclusion.
-But, for your first outing with small kids, go car camping.
+But, for your first outing with small kids, we highly recommend that you go car camping.
 You want to make it as easy as possible to set up camp, get things from your vehicle, store things, etc.

 Go with Friends

-Another major obstacle for many families while camping are meals.
+Another major obstacle for many families while camping with kids are what meals to cook.
 Planning meals in advance helps cut down on this stress.
 Organize your meals so that you do not always have to cook over a fire or a stove.
 Bring simple items for breakfast and lunch; think simple fixings for sandwiches, bagels and cereal.

 Toys & Entertainment

-Glamp It Up
+Glamp It Up When Camping with Kids

 A benefit of car camping is that you can load more into your car than you would normally carry on your back.
 Add some sparkle to your night by hanging up solar powered fairy lights.
 These say camping fun more than anything we have seen.
 In the name of comfort and a better night’s sleep, pack the air mattress, your pillow from home and a duvet for snuggling under.
 Having your own bedding helps make you feel more at home, even in the wild.
 Love your coffee?
 Pack a kettle and a french press with your gourmet grounds for a perfect wake up call.